 Enhanced Results with CBT

-Integrating cognitive behavioral therapy (CBT) with hypnotherapy is more effective than CBT alone.
+Integrating cognitive behavioural therapy (CBT) with hypnotherapy is more effective than CBT alone.
 This combination helps patients tackle both the cognitive and behavioral aspects of weight loss, leading to better outcomes.
 By using hypnotherapy to reinforce the cognitive strategies learned in CBT, individuals can more effectively overcome old habits and establish new, healthier behaviours.

 Can Hypnotherapy Help with Emotional Eating and Cravings?